gcomte/bitcoinvert/README.md

 Contributions are welcome!
 Please craft a PR and direct it towards the `develop` branch.
-The `master` only contains stable versions.
+The `master` contains stable versions only.